 |

-width | Defines the width of the signature field. |
+Defines the type of the signature field |

 |